brockpat/Beating-the-SP500/README.md

 # Beating the S&P 500 — The Virtue of Transaction Costs (VoT)

-Machine learning (ML) stock return forecasts can often have strong **gross** performance, but may easily fail **net of transaction costs**, especially in liquid large-cap universes.
+Machine learning (ML) return forecasts often exhibit strong **gross** backtest performance.
+Yet in liquid large-cap universes such as the S&P 500, these gains frequently disappear **net of transaction costs**.

 This paper shows:

-> **ML stock return forecasts remain economically valuable in active S&P 500 stocks even net of transaction costs.**
+> **ML stock return forecasts remain economically valuable in active S&P 500 stocks — even net of realistic transaction costs — when the portfolio construction is properly disciplined.**

+The key contribution is a *forecast-to-trade mapping* that filters out the noise from ML stock return predictions.

 Main mechanism: